Additional Resources

-The Schools and Libraries Cybersecurity Pilot Program will provide up to $200 million to selected participants over a three-year term to purchase a wide variety of cybersecurity services and equipment.
+The Schools and Libraries Cybersecurity Pilot Program (Pilot Program) provides up to $200 million to selected participants over a three-year term to purchase a wide variety of eligible cybersecurity services and equipment.

-Modeled after the FCC’s Connected Care Pilot, the Pilot Program will evaluate the effectiveness of using Universal Service funding to support cybersecurity services and equipment to protect school and library broadband networks and data in order to determine whether to fund them on a permanent basis.
+Modeled after the FCC’s Connected Care Pilot, the Pilot Program will evaluate the effectiveness of using Universal Service funding to support cybersecurity services and equipment to protect school and library broadband networks and data and whether to fund them on a permanent basis.

 Who Is Eligible to Apply to Participate in the Pilot Program?

-Schools, libraries and consortia of schools and libraries (e.g., regional or statewide groups of schools or libraries that jointly apply for the Pilot Program) that meet the E-Rate program’s eligibility requirements may apply to participate in the Pilot Program.
-A Program applicant need not be a current or former E-Rate program applicant in order to be eligible to apply for the Pilot.
+Only schools, libraries, and consortia of schools and libraries (e.g., regional or statewide groups of schools or libraries that jointly apply for the Pilot Program) that meet the E-Rate program’s eligibility requirements were eligible to apply to participate in the Pilot Program.
+However, a Pilot Program applicant need not have been a current or former E-Rate program applicant in order to be eligible to apply for the Pilot.

 What Services and Equipment are Eligible for Reimbursement?